-- C. Development of appropriate scale industrial uses, and improvement and expansion of such premises, is encouraged.
-New industrial space should be flexible and adaptable for different types of uses and suitable to meet future needs, especially to provide for the requirements of local businesses. - 10.3.1 The term 'industrial land' referred to throughout this policy covers land used for general industry, light industry, warehouses, open storage, self storage, distribution and logistics and other similar types of employment, as well as any other uses which fall within the B1c, B2 or B8 Use Classes or are considered to be Sui Generis. - 10.3.2 The Mayor of London's Land for Industry and Transport SPG (2012) states that the Council should ensure a 'restrictive' approach towards the transfer of industrial land to other uses until 2031, which means that industrial land should not be released for other uses.
+C. Development of appropriate scale industrial uses, and improvement and expansion of such premises, is encouraged.
+New industrial space should be flexible and adaptable for different types of uses and suitable to meet future needs, especially to provide for the requirements of local businesses.

+10.3.1 The term 'industrial land' referred to throughout this policy covers land used for general industry, light industry, warehouses, open storage, self storage, distribution and logistics and other similar types of employment, as well as any other uses which fall within the B1c, B2 or B8 Use Classes or are considered to be Sui Generis.
+Land which does not fall within these use classes but is considered to contribute to the reservoir of industrial land in the borough, for example uses which support, contribute to, or could be drawn upon to meet the demand for industrial land, will also be protected in line with the policy.

+10.3.2 The Mayor of London's Land for Industry and Transport SPG (2012) states that the Council should ensure a 'restrictive' approach towards the transfer of industrial land to other uses until 2031, which means that industrial land should not be released for other uses.
 Further to this, the GLA's Industrial Land Supply and Economy Study (2015) demonstrates that the borough has a very limited supply of industrial land, with only 17.3 hectares of general and light industrial space (B2 and B1(c)), and 8.1 hectares of warehousing and storage (B8) facilities; this is amongst the lowest of all the London boroughs.
 It is expected that the 'restrictive transfer'